shawkyelshalawy/urlshortner/Readme.md

 # URL Shortener Service

 A lightweight URL shortener built in Go using Gin, Redis, MongoDB, and Nginx.
 This project demonstrates a microservices architecture with containerization (Docker) and orchestration (Kubernetes).
+## Time taken to finish it :
+ 13 hours
 ## Table of Contents

 - [Overview](#overview)